 First, I start with a jar of teeth.
 Yeah, this is mine.
 Don’t ask how I got it!
 They’re all nasty as heck, and require sterilization before I will touch them without gloves.
 There are many advantages of spending every day in a medical setting, one of which is easy access to an autoclave!
 After picking a tooth which I think will have a lot of enamel I can isolate, I sterilized it.

-I started by sectioning the tooth mesio-distally using a slow-speed air-dirven handpiece and a #2 round burr.
+I started by sectioning the tooth mesio-distally using a slow-speed air-driven handpiece and a #2 round burr.
 As I cut through the enamel, you can see the darker, yellowish dentin layer showing through.

 Oops!
 Enamel is strong, but brittle.
 This brittleness is exacerbated by the process of autoclaving.
 While trying to drill away dentin, a large amount of the enamel chipped off, but I think it’s enough to use for my experiment.